Orphan Black (comic book)

 Orphan Black is a limited series of comic books based on the television series Orphan Black.
 The series is written by show creators John Fawcett and Graeme Manson, with Jody Houser serving as co-writer; Szymon Kudranski provides the artwork for issues #1 and #2, while Cat Staggs and Alan Quah shared art duties for issues #3-#5.
 The comic books are part of a limited series consisting of five issues, each focusing on the past and present life of a different clone.

 Publication history

+There were four series of 'Orphan Black' comics planned.
 The first issue of the series was released on February 25, 2015.
 A new issue was released monthly until July 2015, when the final of the five contracted issues was released.
-The issues in order feature Sarah, Helena, Alison, Cosima and Rachel.
+The issues of the first series in order feature Sarah, Helena, Alison, Cosima and Rachel.
+The fourth and final series was cancelled before its release, but the first issue had already been printed and delivered to some comic shops.